etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_To_Create_a_Module.md

 The process of developing a module has three main steps:

-  1. Register your module in the Application Dictionary and in the central repository.
+  1. Register your module in the Application Dictionary and in your github repository.
   2. Develop the artifacts included in your module.
 Depending on the functional specification and technical design of your module, it might include only one type of artifacts or a combination of them.
 In following sections, each type of artifact is described in detail.
-  3. Publish the module in the central repository.
+  3. Publish the module in your github repository.

 !!!Important
     Every piece of Etendo Classic code belongs to a module, including